Robbs09/CPE106L_Project-Group-1/README.md

 # How to Run
 1. Download all the files.
 2. Run the program with all the files present and open (preferably in Virtual Studio Code).

+# DISCLAIMER
+File names may vary from the original code when uploaded.
+Please use these specific file names:
+1. Model.py
+2. Controller.py
+3. View.py
+4. Accounts.csv